UEFA Euro 1976 final: West Germany

 West Germany were in Qualifying Group 8 and the first match of their campaign was against Greece at the Karaiskakis Stadium in Piraeus on 20 November 1974.
 Georgios Delikaris scored the only goal of the first half to give Greece a 1-0 lead at half-time.
 Bernhard Cullmann equalised for West Germany early in the second half before Kostas Eleftherakis restored Greece's lead with 20 minutes of the game remaining.
 Herbert Wimmer then levelled the match in the 82nd minute and the game ended in a 2-2 draw.
 The following month, West Germany faced Malta in the first competitive match between the sides, at the Empire Stadium in Gżira.
 Cullmann gave West Germany the lead just before half-time and with a goalless second half, the match finished 1-0.
 West Germany's next opponents were Greece who they played at the Rheinstadion in Düsseldorf on 11 October 1975.
 After a goalless first half, Jupp Heynckes scored midway through the second to give West Germany the lead, but Delikaris equalised with twelve minutes remaining to secure a 1-1 draw.
 West Germany then played their return fixture against Bulgaria on 19 November 1975 at the Neckarstadion in Stuttgart.
 The only goal of the game came midway through the second half as Heynckes' strike secured a 1-0 win.
 In their final group game, West Germany's faced Malta at the Westfalenstadion in Dortmund on 28 February 1976.
-Ronald Worm scored twice and Heynckes added a third before Erich Beer converted a penalty to give West Germany a 4-0 half-time lead.
+Ronnie Worm scored twice and Heynckes added a third before Erich Beer converted a penalty to give West Germany a 4-0 half-time lead.
 Heynckes and Beer both doubled their tally before Berti Vogts and Bernd Hölzenbein scored late in the game to secure an 8-0 win for their side.
 West Germany finished top of their group, two points ahead of Greece, and qualified for the quarter-finals.